Choosing the Perfect Forklift Type for Your Operations

 Cons

 Higher upfront cost.
-Charging time can be a limitation unless you’ve got spare batteries.
+Limited by charging time unless you have spare batteries.

 Best for